Skip to content

 The LattePanda Sigma uses a 0.5mm pitch 40-pin connector for its eDP interface, which has 4 lanes and supports resolutions up to 4K and refresh rates up to 120Hz.
 This design allows for a power-efficient and high-bandwidth display connection while also enabling thinner and lighter device designs.

-In most cases, any display devices which have a 40Pin eDP connector and is powered by 3.3V is compatible with LattePanda Sigma and don't require additional drivers.
-The eDP connector of LattePanda Sigma has four lanes.
+In most cases, display devices equipped with a 40-pin eDP connector and powered by 3.3V are compatible with the LattePanda Sigma and do not necessitate the installation of additional drivers.
+Notably, the eDP connector on the LattePanda Sigma is designed with four lanes.

 To avoid any potential damage to your LattePanda or display device, it's important to ensure that the eDP cable is correctly installed and the display is connected before turning on your LattePanda.
 Please double-check these connections carefully, as failure to do so may cause a short circuit.